faragon/libsrt/README.md

 ===

 * Because of being implemented as a tree, it is slower than a hash-map, on average.
 However, in total execution time is not that bad, as because of allocation heuristics a lot of calls to the allocator are avoided.
+* There is room for node deletion speed up (currently deletion is a bit slower than insertion, because of an additional tree search used for avoiding having memory fragmentation, as implementation guarantees linear/compacted memory usage, it could be optimized with a small LRU for cases of multiple delete/insert operation mix).

 Test-covered platforms
 ===